mk590901/ECG-Server/README.md

-# ECG Pseudo Service
+# ECG Service

-This project is part 2 of ECG Service Roadmap
+This project is part 3 of ECG Service Roadmap

 ## ECG Service Roadmap